 Which brings us back to training.
 Though not training or coaching is never an option, it must be augmented with technology that enforces the learned principles and processes every day automatically.

 To establish a sales management program that is sustainable, your training, coaching, and technology-driven accountability system needs to work like the American judicial system.

 Sales training is the “rules and regulations.”
 Technology – specifically, call activity tracking and attainment tools – should act as the daily “enforcement” of the team’s rules.
 What good is the law if there are no police to enforce the law?
 Finally, sales coaching makes a manager the “judge” to analyze and interpret both the law as well as the behaviors and motivations of the people (your reps).

 All three are essential, and none can exist without the others.
 Coaching and training without technology make as little sense as creating laws but having no police to enforce them – and having no ability to interpret or put them into context.

-Good training programs set the foundation of activity.
-Technology ensures the principles from training are maintained on a day-to-day basis.
+Good training programs set the foundation for activity.
+The technology ensures the principles from training are maintained on a day-to-day basis.
 Sales coaching will verify and optimize training principles for real-world selling in context.

 When working together as an integrated system, you will not only improve effectiveness but establish a blueprint for continuous improvement that is proven and measurable in any situation.